sailoog/openplotter-documentation/en/optional.md

 ##USB RS422/RS232 converter dongle
 ![](rs422.png)

 If you have sensors and electronics with NMEA-0183 outputs on board you will need an USB converter to connect it to OpenPlotter.
+Additionally, you will be able to talk to electronics with NMEA-0183 inputs.

 The NMEA-0183 hardware standard uses RS422 connectors but you may find some devices with RS232 as well.

-###Buy a tested USB RS422/RS232 converter.
+###Buy a tested USB RS422/RS232 bi-directional converter.

 Select your right connector.